justPoly/handball/README.md

 # handball

-This is the repo for our handball game.
+This is the main branch.

-Development - Features heading for main
+Please do not send a pull request to this branch